- 502 White Oak St. Jacksonville, NC

 5 days per week, full day program, 7:30am-2:30pm – $7,800.00 Annually

-Aftercare Programs (Available for The Children’s House/Stepping Stones, Elementary, and Adolescent)
+Aftercare Programs (Available for The Children’s House/Primary, Elementary, and Adolescent).
+We currently do not offer Aftercare for Stepping Stones.

 The MCS Aftercare Program provides a relaxed, comfortable atmosphere.
 Children participate in outdoor play, arts and crafts, free playtime, and other projects and activities.
 The program incorporates characteristics of a Montessori environment such as freedom of choice, respect, exploration, movement, and consistency.